dita-daystaruni/dita-website-frontend/README.md

     Steps

-    1. create your own branch for exaple event-feat
+    1. create your own branch for example event-feat
     2. pull from develop for example git pull origin develop
     3. make changes in your own branch.
-    4. add, commit the push the code to the repo
+    4. add, commit the push the code to the repo in the branch you were working on

+    **NB.
+DO NOT PUSH DIRECTLY TO DEVELOP**

     5. Create a pull request to develop.
     6. Review the code and if all checks have passed, create a pull request from develop to prod